Stephen Domingo: Lakeland Magic (2019–2021)

 In 2019, Stephen Domingo joined the Lakeland Magic.

 2021 NBA Summer League

 In the 2021 NBA Summer League, Stephen Domingo played for the San Antonio Spurs.

 Fort Wayne Mad Ants (2021–2022)

 In 2021, Domingo joined the Fort Wayne Mad Ants.
 However, he was waived on February 22, after suffering a season-ending injury.

+Tindastóll

+In September 2023, Domingo signed with Tindastóll of the Icelandic Úrvalsdeild karla.
+On 24 October, the team announced it had released Domingo.

+Executive career

+Domingo co-founded Twende Sports Ltd. in Kenya in 2022 with Colin Rasmussen, and then purchased the Nairobi City Thunder of the KBF Premier League.

 International career

 United States

 Domingo played with the United States U17 team at the 2012 FIBA Under-17 World Championship, where he won gold with the team.